Avdat: Northern Basilica

 Larger of the two relatively preserved Byzantine churches, the northern Basilica, is located along the outer northern flank of the Temple Precinct.

 Fortress

 The Byzantine era fortress lies to the north-west of the Temple Precinct, roughly covering an area of 2500 square meters.

 Byzantine Quarter

 It lies to the south-east of the Avdat Acropolis.

 Today

 Avdat was declared a World Heritage Site by UNESCO in June 2005, but on 4 October 2009 the site suffered extensive damage when hundreds of artifacts were smashed and paint smeared on walls and an ancient wine press.
-Two Bedouin men were later indicted for causing NIS 8.7m worth ($2.3 million) of damages to the site.
+Two Bedouin men were later indicted for causing NIS 8.7 million worth ($2.3 million) of damage to the site.
 The men sought to avenge the demolition of a nearby relatives' home by Israeli authorities.

 Avdat was also the filming location of Jesus Christ Superstar.